wolfgangj/okami/forth/README.md

 It is not intended for application development.

 Technically, it is a stack-based, untyped programming language.
-It has a lot in common with Forth, and can be considered a Forth dialect, although it also differs in many ways.
+It has a lot in common with old-school, standard, classic, conventional (whatever you want to call it) Forth.
+It can be considered a modern Forth dialect, although it also differs in some ways.

 ## Differences from conventional Forth

-Aside from superficial differences like using other naming conventions, the most unique thing about it is the lack of immediate words.
+Aside from superficial differences like using a few other naming conventions, the most unique thing about it is the lack of immediate words.

-In Forth, by default words are interpreted, i.e. executed directly.
+In standard Forth, by default words are interpreted, i.e. executed directly.
 Some words (like `:`) will enter compile mode so all subsequent words are compiled.
 To stop compiling at all, it must be possible to interpret a word despite being in compile mode.
-This is what Forth uses immediate words for.
+This is what classic Forth uses immediate words for.
 Control structure words (like `else`) must be immediate words, for example.

 This adds a mechanism behind the scenes and can be confusing, as there is no general visible difference between the different kinds of words and when they are interpreted or compiled.
-This way of operation is closely linked to Forth's lack of complex syntax.
+This way of operation is closely linked to old-school Forth's lack of complex syntax.
-Forth just differentiates between whitespace (that separates words) and non-whitespace (that words consist of).
+Standard Forth just differentiates between whitespace (that separates words) and non-whitespace (that words consist of).

-A simple Forth word definition can switch between interpret and compile mode several times:
+A simple classic Forth word definition can switch between interpret and compile mode several times:

 ```
 : max 2dup > if drop else nip then ;
 ```

-This is why Forth sometimes receives the same criticism as Lisp:
+This is why conventional Forth sometimes receives the same criticism as Lisp:
 It lacks visual cues.
-This creates confusion in practice.
+This regularly creates confusion in practice.
 For example, a common beginners question in Forth is: "Why does `if` not work outside of colon definitions?"

 okami-forth introduces a third class of character: